jedi3nigma/Auto-PPTX-Report-Generator/README.md

 ### To run this program:

 1. Clone repository to your local.
 2. Create and activate virtual environment.
 Run `pip install -r requirements.txt` to install package dependencies.
-You may skip this if you already have required package versions of required libraries.
+You may skip this if you already have the package versions of the required libraries.
 3. Open terminal and run `python main.py`.

 ### Repo contents: